 Given this is probably the biggest investment you’ll ever make, it helps to be as financially prepared as possible.
 The journey of home ownership can be exciting, but also sometimes confusing or scary.
 To help get you there, here are ten important financial tips to follow for buying your first home.

 Step number one in the home ownership process is to figure out how much house you can actually afford.
 An easy way to do this is to make use of an online home affordability calculator.
 This tool will determine your price range by taking household income, monthly debts, and savings into account.

 Once you have a budget established, it’s important to keep that figure in mind when it comes time to apply for a mortgage loan.
 A lender may give you a loan that’s at (or even above) your price ceiling.
 The problem is if you purchase a home at the top end of your budget, you may be stretched thin on other expenses.
 You need to factor in things like property taxes, homeowners insurance, and other costs not factored into the regular mortgage payment.
 For this reason, it’s best to look at properties that are listed under your budget.
 That leaves you some financial cushion if the price is driven up in a bidding war.

 Piggybacking off the previous point, it’s important to keep a clear head when shopping around for your first home.
-More than likely, home ownership will be your biggest financial commitment up to this point in your life.
+More than likely, home ownership will be your biggest financial commitment.
 You’ll want to make sure you do it right.
 If you’re shopping in a competitive real estate market where inventory is limited, it will be that much harder to avoid making rash decisions.

 For instance, if there are multiple offers on a house you’re really attached to, it can be tempting to make a high-priced offer to give yourself the best shot of winning.
 Unfortunately, all this does is saddle you with a house you can’t afford.
 It’s better to let an overpriced home you love go than become house poor the moment you move in.
 Take the loss and move on.
 You’ll find a house that fits your needs and budget eventually!